 - A passenger banging their head on the seat in front of them because the driver has hit the brakes abruptly

 - A driver accelerating while a passenger was walking to a seat

 - A passenger slipping on a liquid that has been spilt in the aisle of the bus

 - The driver closing the bus doors prior to the passenger getting off

 - The bus hitting another vehicle because the driver has lost concentration

 Not only are there many ways you could be injured, but there are many injuries you could sustain too.
 From minor bruises to life-threatening injuries, they may differ considerably.
-However, there is no denying that whiplash is one of the most common injuries in any road accident claims; not just bus claims.
+Whiplash is one of the most common injuries in any road accident claims; not just bus claims.
 A lot of people may view this as a minor injury and, therefore, they may feel they have little chance of a successful injury compensation claim.